 Financial assets are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets (other than financial assets at fair value through profit or loss) are added to or deducted from the fair value of the financial assets, as appropriate, on initial recognition.
-Transaction cost directly attributable to the acquisition of financial assets at fair value through profit or loss.
+Transaction cost directly attributable to the acquisition of financial assets at fair value through profit or loss are recognised immediately in profit or loss.